 Circular motion in horizontal plane vs Circular motion in the vertical plane

-Circular motion in vertical plane has some basic difference with the same in horizontal plane.
-In the last post on Centripetal Force, we have showed that while rotating in a circle in Horizontal plane, the gravitational force has no role (no work done) on the rotating object.
-But during the circular motion in vertical plane, the role of gravitation is omnipresent.
+Circular motion in the vertical plane has some basic differences from the same in the horizontal plane.
+In the last post on Centripetal Force, we have shown that while rotating in a circle in the Horizontal plane, the gravitational force has no role (no work done) on the rotating object.
+But during the circular motion in the vertical plane, the role of gravitation is omnipresent.
 The Vertical circular motion also has a concept of critical velocity, which has no connection with horizontal circular motion.